Uniform Last-Iterate Guarantee for Bandits and Reinforcement Learning: Introduction

-A seemingly related performance measure is last-iterate convergence (LIC) which has been studied for \textit{optimizing} MDPs \citep{moskovitz2023reload,ding2023last} and they use the primal-dual approach to formulate the problem of identifying an optimal policy in the constrained MDPs from a game perspective.
-These works often require an exact knowledge of value functions and the LIC does not characterize the unknown dynamics of the environment.
+A seemingly related performance measure is last-iterate convergence (LIC) which has been studied for \textit{optimizing} MDPs \citep{moskovitz2023reload,ding2023last} and they use the primal-dual approach to formulate the problem of identifying an optimal policy in the constrained MDPs from a game-theoretic perspective.
+These works often require additional knowledge of the value functions and the LIC does not characterize the unknown dynamics of the environment.
 However, in our problem, the dynamics need to be \emph{learned} as the algorithm sequentially interacts with the environment.